 The Kanchi Acharya said that he had been waiting a long time to meet Amma.
 “For many years now, I have been eagerly waiting to visit this sacred place,” he said.
 “Today I got the chance.”

 Addressing the ashram residents, the Kanchi Acharya said, “All of you are indeed blessed and virtuous.”
 He went on to stress the importance of devotion to God and selfless service to society, saying that they were essential aspects of the spiritual path, purifying the mind. “[God] resides in the hearts of all the beings and governs them,” he said.
 “Yet, his true nature remains a mystery to all beings.
-In order to realize his true nature we need the attitude of service.
-The sutra: manava seva madhava seva–Service to man is service to God–becomes very relevant at that point.
+In order to realize his true nature, we need the attitude of service.
+The sutra: manava seva madhava seva – Service to man is service to God – becomes very relevant at that point.
 Doing service in a temple is important.
-Along with that, we need to love our fellow beings and serve them without any anger, hatred or jealousy.
+Along with that, we need to love our fellow beings and serve them without any anger, hatred, or jealousy.
 Service doesn’t merely indicate distributing money or food.
 Considering others with the attitude of love by itself is a great service.
-As this love develops, most of the problems that our society and humanity faces will vanish and people can live in peace and happiness.”
+As this love develops, most of the problems that our society and humanity face will vanish, and people can live in peace and happiness.”

 The Kanchi Acharya concluded by saying, “The Lord has incarnated many times, and he has come down in the form of many mahatmas.
 The Lord functions through them and serves society.
 Thus, God blesses us to evolve in our lives.”